 - We do not admit first-year students into the program.
 Students must be a sophomore, junior, or senior status and must be enrolled through Azusa Pacific University.
 We only admit undergraduate college students.
-LA Term has consortium agreements with several Council for Christian Colleges & Universities (CCCU) institutions.
-College and universities not within the CCCU are encouraged to apply.
+L.A.
+Term has consortium agreements with several Council for Christian Colleges & Universities (CCCU) institutions.
+College and universities not within the CCCU are also encouraged to apply.

 - A 2.5 minimum GPA is required for all participating students.
-Students on academic probation must receive final approval from the Office of Academic Advising to register for the full 15 units (4 courses).
+Students on academic probation must receive final approval from the Office of Academic Advising and Retention to register for the full 15 units (4 courses).

 - We do not admit students on a part-time basis.
 All students are required to take a total of 15 units of required courses.
 Given the demands of coursework, using public transportation, living with a local host family, and interning at a non-profit internship site, we strongly suggest students consider the demands required of the program.
-Although not recommended, students with financial hardship can seek out part-time employment only in the Los Angeles area at no more than 12 hours per week.
+Although not recommended, students with financial hardship can seek out part-time employment only in the immediate Los Angeles area at no more than 12 hours per week.

 - The program will accept applicants on the basis of (and in no specific order) GPA, units completed, previous academic and personal experience, recommendations, interview, and course prerequisite (for GLBL majors only).
 Since L.A.
-Term is an experience-based urban semester program with additional variables that may cause anxiety, stress, and discomfort (e.g. safety, public transportation, adjustment to host family environment and living, internship responsibilities, and the intensity of the course-related material), we also observe the student’s emotional, psychological, and physical limitations.
+Term is an experience-based urban semester program with additional variables that may cause anxiety, stress, and discomfort (e.g. safety, public transportation, adjustment to host family environment, internship responsibilities, and the intensity of the course-related material), we also observe the student’s emotional, psychological, and physical limitations.
 Students may be referred to meet with the L.A.
 Term psychologist for further assessment and evaluation.